IEEE Robotics and Automation Society

 Space Robotics Technical Committee

-The Space Robotics Technical Committee has two main areas of interest: Orbital Robotics and Planetary Rovers.
-Orbital Robotics includes manipulation and mobility for scenarios such as International Space Station (ISS) operations and satellite servicing.
-Planetary Rovers address scenarios such as Mars and lunar exploration from mobile robot on the surface.
+The Space Robotics Technical Committee has two main areas of interest: Microgravity and Planetary Robotics.
+Microgravity Robotics includes manipulation and mobility for scenarios such as International Space Station (ISS) operations and satellite servicing.
+Planetary Robot systems address scenarios such as Mars and lunar exploration using manipulation or mobility on or near the surface.
 Some scenarios, such as asteroid and comet exploration, have environments with low gravity which may blur the distinctions between these categories.

 1. Overview